-- Monitoring and evaluating the performance of settings by supporting selfevaluation and setting improvement through our annual (August-September) visit cycle.
+- Monitoring and evaluating the performance of settings by supporting selfevaluation and setting improvement through our annual (August-1st September) visit cycle.
 This includes setting improvement with an EYFS or childcare focus, and also an Area SENCo annual visit (group settings) or conversation. - Providing information, advice and training to early childhood education and care providers in proportion to need.
-We will prioritise settings where the need is greatest; for example, when they are in an Ofsted category (requires improvement, inadequate, not met or non-compliant). - Working with leaders and SENCos to support inclusion for children with SEND, helping ensure all children are fully included in all settings. - Supporting settings to provide early identification and ongoing support using the Graduated Approach for children with SEND. - Supporting settings to complete appropriate, high quality, referrals to ensure children receive timely and effective intervention by appropriate services. - Facilitating the sharing of best practice between settings. - Working together within and beyond the LA to signpost, support and share intelligence for best financial and social value. - Helping settings to access DfE training and coaching such as through their Professional Development Programme, Experts and Mentors Programme, or Stronger Practice Hubs and signposting to other external support such as that through Dingley's Promise and WM Growth Hub. - Giving additional school support which will be brokered as outlined in the School Improvement Strategy.
+We will prioritise settings where the need is greatest; for example, when they are in an Ofsted category (requires improvement, inadequate, not met or non-compliant).

+- Working with leaders and SENCos to support inclusion for children with SEND, helping ensure all children are fully included in all settings. - Supporting settings to provide early identification and ongoing support using the graduated approach for children with SEND. - Supporting settings to complete appropriate, high quality, referrals to ensure children receive timely and effective intervention by appropriate services. - Facilitating the sharing of best practice between settings. - Working together within and beyond the local authority to signpost, support and share intelligence for best financial and social value. - Helping settings to access DfE training and signposting to other external support such as that through Dingley's Promise and WM Growth Hub. - Giving additional school support which will be brokered as outlined in the School Improvement Strategy.